anushapn/POCFiles/README.md

 Which has the basic screens to show the skills on Ionic

-You can navigate to https://github.com/vinanu123/vp
+You can navigate to https://github.com/anuvinu1524/anushaPOCfiles

-or you can clone by git clone https://github.com/vinanu123/vp.git
+or you can clone by git clone https://github.com/anuvinu1524/anushaPOCfiles.git

+and you can download the apk from https://github.com/anuvinu1524/anushaPOCfiles/apk